-You have a starting point … in other words you should have a correct count of everything you have — especially of all the items you sell — before your Grand Opening of your bar.
+You have a starting point … in other words, you should have a correct count of everything you have — especially of all the items you sell — before your Grand Opening of your bar.
 Place all of this in an Excel Spreadsheet or into a good accounting program.
 I swear by Quickbooks, it is awesome.
-Not to difficult of a learning curve either.
+Not too difficult of a learning curve either.

 Watch all of your bartenders

 for over pouring and giving stuff away.
 One way to tell if your bartenders are over pouring is to watch them inconspicuously.
-Of course this is assuming that the owner or the manager knows what the bars rules are on pours and what to look for.
+Of course, this is assuming that the owner or the manager knows what the rules of the bar are on pours and what to look for.
 Some owners have cameras set up at all pouring stations and aimed at all cash registers.
 It is all up to you and how you prefer to keep an eye on your assets.

 Now, if a bartender knows you are watching them, it is amazing how all of a sudden their pours into that ole glass are perfect.